21eleven/mini-flow/README.md

 # MiniFlow

-##a computation graph implementation
+##a computational graph implementation

-tests.py verifies functionality of all the node objects in the miniflow class
+`tests.py` verifies functionality of all the node objects in the `miniflow.py` class

-nn.py builds a neural network that reads a house pricing dataset and learns to optimize weights and biases on linear layers
+`nn.py` builds a neural network that reads a house pricing dataset and learns to optimize weights and biases on linear layers